mmoreram/ControllerExtraBundle/README.md

         default_manager: my_custom_manager
 ```

-You can also overwrite overwrite this value in every single Flush Annotation instance by defining `manager` value
+You can also overwrite overwrite this value in every single Flush Annotation instance defining `manager` value

 ``` php
 <?php